Behaviour Intervention Plan: A Teacher's Step-by-Step Guide

 Kern et al. (2007) and Koegel et al. (2009) say response strategies tackle problem behaviours and replacement behaviours.
 Horner (2000) suggests adults respond when a learner shows problem behaviour.
 Adults should also respond when learners use desired behaviours.

 Always reinforce the new behaviour straight away.
-When Callum uses his break card, say "Thank you".
-Give the two-minute break.
-Immediate reinforcement is vital in teaching (Callum, date not provided).
+When Callum uses his break card, say "Thank you" and give the agreed two-minute break.
+Immediate, consistent reinforcement helps the replacement behaviour become more reliable than throwing the pencil case.

 When the problem behaviour occurs: Do not reinforce the function.
 If Callum throws his pencil case, he does not leave the room (that would reinforce escape).
 Instead, the teacher calmly redirects: "I can see this is hard.
 Use your break card."
 If necessary, a brief planned ignoring period followed by a prompt to use the replacement behaviour.
 The key principle: make the replacement behaviour easier and more reliable than the problem behaviour.